cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera.rst

 Add Service Wizard: Specifying Dependencies
 -------------------------------------------

-The **Hive dependency** is for the optional CDAP "Explore" component, which can be enabled later.
+The **Hive dependency** is for the CDAP "Explore" component, which is enabled by default.

 .. figure:: ../_images/cloudera/cloudera-csd-03.png
    :figwidth: 100%